Automated Privacy Information Annotation in Large Language Model Interactions: Evaluation for Local Detection Methods

 \subsection{Local Privacy Detection Baselines}

 \textbf{Tuning-free Baselines} Tuning-free methods leverage the inherent capabilities of pre-trained models for privacy detection.
 (1) \textbf{Zero-shot Generation (ZG)} \cite{gpt3}.
-We directly prompt local LLMs to determine whether the query leaks privacy or to extract privacy phrase and corresponding information.
+We directly prompt local LLMs to determine whether the query leaks privacy or to extract privacy phrases and corresponding information.
 In the prompt, we explicitly specify that privacy information in user dialogue includes various aspects such as opinions, preferences, intentions, etc. We also require that the recognized privacy be relevant to the user and ask the model to think step by step.
 Finally, we guide the model to output structured results in the specified format.
 (2) \textbf{In-Context Learning (ICL)} \cite{icl}.
-Based on the prompts of ZG, we further insert five examples from training data based on the template for inference with local privacy detection LLM.
+Based on the prompts of ZG, we further insert five examples randomly sampled from training data based on the template for inference with local privacy detection LLM.
 After the examples, the current user query is added for privacy detection.
 All corresponding prompts are provided in Appendix \ref{sec:eval_prompt}.

-\textbf{Tuning-based Baseline.} We use \textbf{Supervised Fine-Tuning (SFT)} with instructions to enable the model to judge privacy leakage or to generate structured phrases and corresponding information based on the given user's conversational content.
+\textbf{Tuning-based Baseline.} We use \textbf{Supervised Fine-Tuning (SFT)} with instructions to enable the model to judge privacy leakage or to generate structured phrases and corresponding information based on the given conversations.
 Additionally, we find that overly long instruction templates will reduce the model's sensitivity to user queries, resulting in a performance drop.
-The instruction template used during training is provided in Appendix \ref{sec:eval_prompt}.
+The instruction template used during training is also provided in Appendix \ref{sec:eval_prompt}.